826625219/js-daily/README.md

 The probles are divided into "js-work", "algorithm" and "js-principle".
 Every problem description will start with the category prefix.

-[js-work]: Some functions that we usually use in our daily work.
+1.[js-work]: Some functions that we usually use in our daily work.

-[algorithm]: Some basic the FE-developer should master.
+2.[algorithm]: Some basic the FE-developer should master.

-[js-principle]: Some implements of js, which can help us to deep our understanding of js.
+3.[js-principle]: Some implements of js, which can help us to deep our understanding of js.